 Based on years of large student numbers and good job placement in reclamation-related careers, the administration approved the hiring of a reclamationist to teach the courses and administer the program.
 Beginning July 1, 1999, Dr. Tom Hunt, with twenty years of reclamation experience, began as Reclamation Director.
 Dr. Hunt was the first true reclamationist to head the program.

 In 1999, the Reclamation program received a room to call its own.
-Russell 127 is the first designated Reclamation/Crops Laboratory and 129A is the Land Mapping Laboratory, dedicated in part to Reclamation.
+Russell 127 is the first designated Reclamation/Crops Laboratory and 129A is the Land Mapping Laboratory, dedicated in

 In the Fall of 2005 the Reclamation program celebrated its 25th Anniversary.
 Many REC alumni returned to the university to celebrate and reminisce.

 In 2013, Dr. Yari Johnson became Director of the Reclamation, Environment and Conservation program.